Perfect Hard-Boiled Eggs

-Here are Three Foolproof Methods for Perfect Hard-Boiled Eggs every time no matter which easy method you use!
-And there are lots of ideas here for using those hard-boiled eggs once you’ve made them!
-See Cooking Tips for more how-to-cook posts like this one.
+Here are Three Foolproof Methods for Perfect Hard-Boiled Eggs no matter which easy method you choose!
+And there are lots of recipe ideas here for using those hard-boiled eggs once you’ve made them!

 If you’re going to be making eggs for Easter, try one of these methods; I promise, you will not be sorry!
 And when you have all those leftover Easter eggs to use up, check below for some great ideas for using hard-cooked eggs; enjoy!